Frequently Asked Questions

 Do I need to know anything about usability testing or the product I'll be testing?

 Thankfully, there's no prior knowledge required to participate in usability testing.
 This isn't your typical school test; we want to test the product, not your performance.
-You can put the books down, as there's no reason to study for this test.
-Ideally testers should not have any previous experience with the product we are testing to ensure that we capture an authentic initial experience and avoid bias.
+Ideally, testers should not have any previous experience with the product we are testing to ensure that we capture an authentic initial experience and avoid bias.

 What if I don't have the proper technology required for the session or can't find an available time?

-All you need for the test is a laptop or desktop computer with a working webcam and microphone so we can see and hear you on the video call, preferably in a quiet room.
+Virtual testing will work with any laptop or desktop computer that has a working webcam and microphone so we can see and hear you on the video call, preferably in a quiet room.
 We can provide assistance to help you book your testing session.
-If we can't find a solution to your tech concern, we will keep you updated for future in-person tests.
+If we can't find a solution to your tech concern, we will keep you updated for future in-person testing opportunities.
 The test facilitator will walk you through the testing process when you join the Google Meet video call for virtual testing sessions.

 I confirmed a time for a test, now how do I get ready for the test?